daltonschool/MountainPathProject/README.md

     **Checkpoint:** After this step, the graphics panel will look like this:
    ![Graphics panel](graphics-panel-03.png)

+## Conclusion
-1. The console will print out the best row to start the journey on.
-Which is it?
+The console will print out the best row to start the journey on.
+Which row is it?